 She has written a letter to the Chancellor of the Exchequer asking him to give back the £434million owed to disabled children and their families in social care support and provision.
 You can help by adding your name to her letter: https://secure.mencap.org.uk/en-gb/give-it-back

 More about the DCP

-Our CEO Amanda Batten is proud to chair the Disabled Children's Partnership (DCP), a growing coalition of more than 60 charities.
-We launched the Secret Life of Us campaign to raise awareness of the challenges families with disabled children face that most people of simply unaware of.
+Our CEO Amanda Batten formed and now chairs the Disabled Children's Partnership (DCP), a growing coalition of more than 70 charities.
+In 2017, we launched the Secret Life of Us campaign to raise awareness of the challenges families with disabled children face that most people of simply unaware of.